SakuragiYoshimasa/pyplfv/README.md

 # pyplfv

 Python package to process EEG data from BrainVision's 'Analyzer' and 'Recorder'.
 Still in development and not packaged.
+I will develop testings on next update.

 ### Dependency
 - numpy